 (e) To the applicant's knowledge, no federal agency, medical society, medical association, or branch of the United States military has investigated or taken action against the applicant.

 (f) No professional licensing or regulatory authority has filed a complaint against, investigated, or taken action against the applicant and the applicant has not withdrawn a professional license application.

 (g) The applicant has not been suspended or expelled from any institution of higher education or school, including a medical school.

 (E) At the time of application, the applicant shall pay to the board a fee of one thousand dollars, no part of which shall be returned.
 No application shall be considered filed until the board receives the fee.

-(G) Within sixty days after the effective date of this section, the board shall approve acceptable means of demonstrating compliance with sections 4731.091 and 4731.14 of the Revised Code as required by division (C)(1)(d) of this section.
+(H) Within sixty days after September 29, 2013, the board shall approve acceptable means of demonstrating compliance with sections 4731.091 and 4731.14 of the Revised Code as required by division (C)(1)(d) of this section.